skeirik2/maude-foform/module-template.md

      ) .
 ```

--   `connected-component : ModuleDeclSet ModuleDeclSet -> ModuleDeclSet` will
+-   `connected-component : ModuleDeclSet ModuleDeclSet -> ModuleDeclSet` will complete the second module declaration set with all the sorts and subsorts in the intersection of the two connected components.
-    complete the second module declaration set with all the sorts and subsorts
+-   `tag-sorts : Qid ModuleDeclSet -> [ModuleDeclSet]` will take a sort structure (a `ModuleDeclSet` which only consists of `SortDecl` and `SubsortDecl`) and produce a "tagged" version.
-    in the intersection of the two connected components.
+    For each sort `X` in the original sort structure it will produce `X{Q}`, for `Q` the supplied `Qid`.

 ```{.maude .mod-template}
   op connected-component : ModuleDeclSet ModuleDeclSet -> ModuleDeclSet .